scussen/artcardbackend/README.md

 (merged master onto this branch)

-tested that artist app with images attached
+tested artist app with images attached

 generated a twitter bootstrap compatible layout

-tried a generate bootstrap themed (bootstrap compatible scaffold view) - didn’t like it so backed it out
+tried a ‘generate bootstrap themed’ (a bootstrap compatible scaffold view) didn’t like it so backed it out